History of Gay and Lesbian Life in Milwaukee, Wisconsin - Businesses - Bars and Clubs

 In summer 2003 a back patio was opened, complete with a fish tank stocked with large fish, and often used for cook-outs in the summer.

 In July 2004, the size of the bar was doubled by expanding into the building immediately north, dubbed The "Room".
-The Room was in sharp contract to the original space; the original Boom space has darker lighting with a traditional massive dark wood bar and walls, and a dance area toward the back.
-In contrast, going between Boom and Room is like going from one completely different business to another: Room has bright neon and halogen lighting, with a stainless steel and glass bar and lots of video screens, with games and pool tables toward the back.
-The two bars are connected both at the front with a closing glass door, and via doors to a shared patio in the back, allowing one to make a continous "circuit" between the two spaces.
+The Room was in sharp contrast to the original space; the original Boom space had darker lighting with a traditional massive dark wood bar and walls, and a dance area toward the back.
+In contrast, going between Boom and Room is like going from one completely different business to another: Room had bright neon and halogen lighting, with a stainless steel and glass bar and lots of video screens, with games and pool tables toward the back.
+The two bars were connected both at the front with a closing glass door, and via doors to a shared patio in the back, allowing one to make a continuous "circuit" between the two spaces.

-With the opening of The Room, that bar became the place to be for people's early cocktails on Fridaya nd especially Saturday nights, prior to migrating to the La Cage for dancing (the migration typically happening around 11:30-midnight).
-(Prior to this, Fluid had been the early-cocktail abr for the pre-La Cage crowd, and prior to that, the Triangle had held that position.)
+With the opening of The Room, that bar became the place to be for people's early cocktails on Friday and especially Saturday nights, prior to migrating to La Cage for dancing (the migration typically happening around 11:30-midnight).
+(Prior to this, Fluid had been the early-cocktail bar for the pre-La Cage crowd, and prior to that, the Triangle had held that position.)

-Beginning in 2004, the bar also began to hold numerous parties, often with porn star strippers/ dancers, or sponsored by national businesses such as Instinct magazine, Gay.com, etc.
+Beginning in 2004, Club Boom also began to hold numerous parties, often with porn star strippers/ dancers, or sponsored by national businesses such as Instinct magazine, Gay.com, etc.

 Article in Outbound Magazine